 A hard-to-classify for CNN data interval was chosen (figure 23) to approve the gained results.
 The interval consists of 20 segments of rock, each sliced to 10x10 cm (the section length is 2 m).
-The interval causes a problem due to the rock's colour (Figure 21Figure 22) - it is black-colored with highly hydrocarbon-saturated material - kerogen.
-As the initial dataset doesn'tdoes not contain such cases - the trained CNN misclassified it as argillite or siltstone, while originally, it is a massive sandstone.
-Important to note that if a rookie expertan amateur geologist classifies the image, he may also make such a misclassification.
+The interval causes a problem due to the rock's colour (Figure 22) - it is black-colored with highly hydrocarbon-saturated material - kerogen.
+As the initial dataset does not contain such cases - the trained CNN misclassified it as argillite or siltstone, while originally, it is a massive sandstone.
+Important to note that if an amateur geologist classifies the image, he may also make such a misclassification.